 Blessed with riches of soil and sea, Otaru is renowned for its fresh seafood and local delicacies.
 Embark on a gastronomic journey within Grand Park Otaru, whether it’s savouring traditional Kaiseki-style traditional Japanese cuisine and sizzling Teppenyaki dishes at Cocoro, whetting appetite with irresistible Italian and Asian buffet spread at the casual seaside restaurant Terrace Brasserie or indulging in homemade pastries at the Bay Lounge.
 Complement your meal with a curated list of Hokkaido whiskey, sochu and sake.

-Close to the hotel, have your fresh catch of the day at Sankaku Fish Market for an authentic experience.
+Close to the canal, have your fresh catch of the day at Sankaku Fish Market for an authentic experience.
 Feast on seafood bowls filled to the brim with gleaming sashimi, skilfully-prepared sushi and exquisite steamed seafood from hairy crabs to sea urchin.

 More than just a one-day stopover destination, there’s plenty of things to see and do in Otaru all year round.
 Built in 1923 to facilitate the transportation of goods by small shops, be swept away by the sheer romance of the city’s most iconic spot – the Otaru Canal.
 Take a stroll along the one-kilometre metre long path to witness beautiful landscapes across all four seasons; from stunning spring flowers to glittering lights during the annual Otaru Snow Light Festival in winter.